Kanae Kijima: Victims

 On May 15, 2009, Ando, from Noda, died during a blaze that set his house on fire, burning it to the ground.
-Several yeontan were placed near the body, suggesting the cause of death to be carbon monoxide poisoning.
+Several rentan were placed near the body, suggesting the cause of death to be carbon monoxide poisoning.

 Ando's father was a renowned painter, and Kijima stole paintings from Kenzo's house so she could sell them at a high price.
 Immediately after his death, she withdrew 1.9 million yen from his bank account.